 Platforms for hosting paid events exploded with the rise of the pandemic but they’re not going back into the shadows any time soon.
 It’s fast, simple, convenient, and cost-effective.

-For example, Airmeet is an app that acts as an online venue for your events, summits, and conferences.
+For example, Airmeet is an online venue for events, summits, and conferences.
 It gives the users the ability to attend virtual events, attend sessions, and make new connections from anywhere they are.

 Aside from on-platform monetization, creators can maximize their earnings by diversifying their revenue streams.
 Platforms usually take a percentage of creators’ earnings and their revenue shares change over time.
 That’s not the most reliable way for creators to earn money.

 Monetizing off-platform offers creators more control and reliability of their earnings.
 Let’s take a look at what these platforms are.

 These are some of the most used platforms in the creator space.
 They were popular before but they experienced astronomical growth through the Pandemic.
 Here fans can pay creators for exclusive content and memberships in private groups.

 E-commerce is a crucial part of most creator businesses.

 If you want to sell any kind of physical good, you need an e-commerce platform to do so.
 And I’m not talking about merch (more on that in the next section), I’m talking about physical goods that creators make themselves: accessories, pottery, notebooks, and so on.